Micanopy, Florida

 Micanopy (/ˌmɪkəˈnoʊpi/ MIK-ə-NOH-pee) is a town in Alachua County, Florida, United States, located south of Gainesville.
 It is part of the Gainesville, Florida Metropolitan Statistical Area.
 The population as of the 2020 census was 648, up from 600 at the 2010 census.

 It is the oldest continuously inhabited community in the interior of Florida.
 Its downtown area, the Micanopy Historic District, is listed on the National Register of Historic Places.
 This municipality contains a number of antique stores, several restaurants, a library, a firehouse, and a post office.
-Its unofficial slogan is "The Town that Time Forgot."
+Its motto is "The Town that Time Forgot."

 History

 A historical marker in the area notes that Spanish explorer Hernando de Soto recorded finding a village of the Timucua portion of the Potano tribe located near by in 1539.
-In 1774, the American naturalist William Bartram recorded his impressions of a proto-Seminole village named "Cuscowilla".
+In 1774, the American naturalist William Bartram recorded his impressions of a proto-Seminole village named "Cuscowilla" (sometimes spelled "Cuscawilla").